CastellaniLab/EpigeneticAgePipeline/README.md

-    useSampleSheet = FALSE, #should use phenotypic data found within a Sample_Sheet.csv file? doParallel = TRUE, #should utilize parallel processing when reading beta values? writeBeta = TRUE, #should write beta values from processed IDAT files )
+    useSampleSheet = FALSE, #should use phenotypic data found within a Sample_Sheet.csv file? doParallel = TRUE, #should utilize parallel processing when reading beta values? writeBeta = TRUE, #should write beta values from processed IDAT files useAdult = FALSE #should assume using adult blood samples for cell counts or cord blood?
+)
 ```